ds-modules/DS-Modules/README.md

 Typically, the only files that need to be updated/maintained are the `index.md`(homepage), `guide.md`, `library.md`, and `about.md`.
 Other files that often might be changed are the individual featured modules in `_featured`.
 Very occaisionally, when site-wide changes need to be made, the `_config.yml` file should be edited.
 Otherwise, don't change any other files unless you know what you're doing ;).

-DO NOT CHANGE THE `docs` FOLDER: It holds the `.html` files for the site, but any changes made in here will be overwritten when jekyll regenerates the site.
+DO NOT CHANGE THE `docs` FOLDER: It holds the `.html` files for the site, but any changes made in here will be overwritten when Jekyll regenerates the site.
 This folder will be wiped clean and regenerated from the `.md` files everytime.
 To further understand, read the __How it works__ section of this file.

-Make sure you have installed [Jekyll](https://jekyllrb.com/docs/installation/).
+Make sure you have installed [Jekyll](https://jekyllrb.com/docs/installation/) in order to run Jekyll commands in the terminal.

 After making edits to the `.md` files, run `jekyll serve` to host the site locally and see what the changes look like on the site by visiting [http://localhost:4000/](http://localhost:4000/).
 This command will also rebuild and overwrite the `docs` folder with the new content.
 If the changes are to be pushed onto the live site, simply stage and and commit everything (including the changes in the `docs` folder MADE BY JEKYLL), and push to `origin master`.
 In other words, to deploy your changes, on the command line run